CityOfZion/neo-boa/docs/source/boa/interop/blockchain.rst

 Blockchain
 ^^^^^^^^^^

-.. automodule:: boa.blockchain.vm.Neo.Blockchain
+.. automodule:: boa.interop.Neo.Blockchain

 Header
 ^^^^^^
 A Header object contains all information about a block, except for the transaction data.

-.. automodule:: boa.blockchain.vm.Neo.Header
+.. automodule:: boa.interop.Neo.Header

 Block